 Anne Bartuszevige, Conservation Science Director

-Christopher Rustay, Conservation Delivery Leader
+Christopher Rustay, Conservation Delivery Manager

-Christopher joined the PLJV in January 2003 and currently serves as the Conservation Delivery Leader.
+Christopher joined PLJV in January 2003 and currently serves as the Conservation Delivery Leader.
 He started working for the JV as the Shortgrass Prairie Bird Conservation Region coordinator, a role he also served prior to joining the PLJV staff.
 Previous roles have included the New Mexico Partners in Flight coordinator from 1999 to 2002, where he compiled and wrote the first New Mexico Flight Plan and developed partnerships and habitat projects throughout the state including North American Wetlands Conservation Act (NAWCA) proposals.
-While in New Mexico, he has also worked for Hawks Aloft as their songbird coordinator, organizing bird surveys for agencies such as the USDA Forest Service and the Bureau of Land Management.
-Christopher has mapped nesting raptors and conducted raptor counts at potential wind power generation sites in Texas.
-He has conducted more than 125 USGS Breeding Bird Surveys in New Mexico since 1988.
-His prior professional experience has been in the arts grants management and social service fields.
-Christopher has been involved with Audubon New Mexico since 1986.
-He has served as a member of the New Mexico Bird Records Committee and on the board of the New Mexico Ornithological Society.
-He earned a degree in psychology from Oberlin College in 1982.
+While in New Mexico, he also worked for Hawks Aloft as songbird coordinator, working with a variety of federal and state agencies.
+He has conducted USGS Breeding Bird Surveys in New Mexico since 1988.
+His prior professional experience includes grants management and social service work.
+He received an undergraduate degree in Psychology from Oberlin College in 1982.